saltfreegaming/analytics-docs/docs/platform/superset-style-guidelines.md

 Standards for building and shipping Superset dashboards at SFG.
 Use alongside the Dashboard Documentation Template and Feature Request template.

 ## Audience and Framing
-- Determine the audience: promotion team, event hosting team, moderation team, dota division management, stakeholer
+- Determine the audience: promotion team, event hosting team, moderation team, Dota division management, stakeholder.

 ## Layout and Storytelling
 - Put the highest-signal tiles in the top-left; decrease detail as you move right and down.
-- Keep KPI cards on the first row; avoid scroll bars by limiting dashboards to ~9–12 visuals.
+- Keep KPI cards on the first row; avoid scroll bars by limiting dashboards to ~9-12 visuals.

 ## Visual Choices
-- Keep numbers readable: at most 3–4 significant digits.
+- Keep numbers readable: at most 3-4 significant digits.
 - Keep it one page.
 - Remove unnecessary data labels; rely on tooltips when values can be read from bars/lines.
-- Sort charts to emphasize important.
-Most important = top left.
+- Sort charts to emphasize importance; most important items belong in the top left.

 ## Filters and Interactions
-- Provide global time and primary segment filters with safe defaults (30–90 days)
+- Provide global time and primary segment filters with safe defaults (30-90 days)
 - Prefer one dashboard with flexible time controls over separate “last 30 days,” weekly, and quarterly variants; create distinct dashboards only when audiences or workflows diverge.
 - Use cross-filters carefully; verify they maintain context and do not break linked visuals.